 If your bank doesn’t offer you the simple ability to say, check your balance or deposit a check, then it might be time to move on.

-Other key features to look for include:
+Other key features of mobile banking to look for include:

 - Saving and budgeting tools